aws-samples/multiaccount-sagemaker-studio-private-access/README.md

 scripts/cleanup/delete-infra.sh
 ```

-The script search for the CloudFormation stacks in their respective accounts and deletes them, the orders is the following:
+The script searches for the CloudFormation stacks in their respective accounts and deletes them.
+The delete order is as follows:
-- On-Premise Stack
+1. On-Premise Stack
-- Sagemaker LOB A Stack
+2. Sagemaker LOB A Stack
-- Sagemaker LOB B Stack
+3. Sagemaker LOB B Stack
-- Access App Stack
+4. Access App Stack
-- Networking Stack
+5. Networking Stack

 ## Security